Amethyst, Princess of Gemworld: New 52 version

-While the New 52 version of Amethyst features a different histories and depiction, both share core abilities around being a expert swordswoman and wielding magical powers in which is shared by House Amethyst.
-Alternatively, however, the magic of House Amethyst were expressed to be a form of magic carried by her bloodline, usually carrying a third of Amethyst bloodline's complete power (the remaining others carried by her mother and corrupt aunt) and can enhance her physical abilities, create constructs made up of light-esque constructs, and could act as a catalyst for other magical powers.
+The version seen in New 52's Sword and Sorcery featured an alternative portrayal; while an expert swordswoman and wielding the magical powers of House Amethyst and House Turquioise; she carried part of Amethyst bloodline's complete power (the remaining others carried by her mother and corrupt aunt) and can enhance her physical abilities, create constructs made up of light-esque constructs, and could act as a catalyst for other magical powers.
 Her Turquoise bloodline grants her some abilities in transformative powers.

-Like prior, in addition to her expertise as a swordswoman, she is a skilled hand-to-hand combatant and also similarly is skilled in several different weaponry.
+She is also skilled hand-to-hand combatant and also similarly is skilled in several different weaponry.